 To our knowledge, no previous studies have investigated whether designers in focus groups bring up similar issues as end-user surveys after participating in the same intervention.
 Despite designers' full participation in the HRA as end users, our results show tendencies similar to studies in the fields of usability evaluation and text evaluation that compare the output of expert versus end user evaluations and the different methodologies applied [8,11,13].
 The 7% overlap in the issues addressed in the evaluations of our study is, however, even lower than the 10-50% overlap found in these studies [8,11].
-In their review of document evaluation methods, de Jong and Schellens [8] concluded that in expert evaluations many new issues are reported and that for expert evaluators the feedback of real readers often contains many surprising insights.
+In their review of document evaluation methods, de Jong and Schellens [8] concluded that in expert evaluators the feedback of real readers often contains many surprising insights.
 The results of our study are in line with this conclusion.